Hemp is a common ingredient in many vegan protein powders.

 Overall Summary of Hemp Protein’s Amino Acid Profile

-Hemp is debatably a complete amino acid.
-It has some quantity of all essential amino acids.
+It’s debatable whether or not hemp is a complete amino acid (certain crops could be).
+It has a decent quantity of all essential amino acids.

 - Hemp is relatively high in arginine and glycine

 - Hemp is relatively low in leucine, isoleucine, and threonine

 Considering leucine and isoleucine are both essential amino acids, that’s not great for hemp.
 But overall, hemp is a high quality protein source with a solid amino acid profile, which is arguably even better than soy’s amino acid profile.

 Finally, note that beans compliment hemp quite well.
 They have a lot of leucine and isoleucine, and are great vegan sources of tryptophan.